mr-ramzan01/UnbounceProject/README.md

 ## Challenges

-Main Challenge was to do the work on time since one member not participating very well and another has his exams so he was also not participating too much.
+Main Challenge was to do the work on time since one member was a working professional due to this we were lagging and another has his exams so he was also not participating too much.
 We have done it wisely by distributing their work to other members.

 ## Conclusions